plone/training/viewlets_1.rst

 .. only:: not presentation

-    This class does nothing except rendering the associated template (That we have to write yet)
+    This class does nothing except rendering the associated template (That we have yet to write)

 Let's add the missing template :file:`templates/social_viewlet.pt`.